 Palm Master Symbol helps “push” down residual and negative energies from your body while offering the necessary flow of universal energy to place your structures in a state of healing.

-Amsui belongs to the 3rd level of Shamballa MDH Reiki and symbolizes completion.
+Amsui belongs to the 3rd level of Shamballa Reiki and symbolizes completion.

-This Reiki symbol is credited to Bas Van Woelderen and is mainly used in the Shamballa Multi-Dimensional Healing attunement process.
+This Reiki symbol is credited to Bas Van Woelderen and is mainly used in the Shamballa Reiki attunement process.

 Amsui consists of seven symbols that correspond to each of the primary chakras and, therefore, to a certain level of consciousness.